Sakujuro Ozeki Ko-Inuyama Chawan

 Zuisen-ji

-The tea bowl has no chips or cracks and is in excellent condition.
-Comes with a quality old shifuku (cloth pouch), and high quality paulownia tomobako, storage box with calligraphy on the inside of the lid.
-The box has a few spots with some discolouration.
+The tea bowl has no chips or cracks and is in very good condition.
+Comes with the original high quality – shiho san paulownia tomobako or storage box with calligraphy on the inside of the lid.
+Additionally there is an old but good quality shifuku or custom made cloth pouch.

 €160 + shipping cost